Sousastep/sousastep/SousaFX/.docs/_sources/content/pcl.rst.txt

 - fading out: Fading out bassline while soloing.

 The control can be inverted, and curved as well.
+The "uni/bi" menu allows the curve to be unipolar or bipolar.

 These settings are saved within the :ref:`controller bindings <Controller Bindings>` presets.